skius/rm-pdf-tools/README.md

 reMarkable cloud (courtesy of [rmapi](https://github.com/juruen/rmapi)).

 ## Usage

+### Merge documents

+To merge documents (currently supported are: annotated PDFs and notebooks), rename the documents in such a manner that their alphabetical order corresponds to the desired merge order.
+Then move them all _in a single go_ to the `/pdf-tools/merge/` directory and wait.
+Once the tool finishes, the merged document will appear in `/pdf-tools/processed/` and the original documents will be in `/pdf-tools/original/`.

+You can merge PDFs with PDFs, PDFs with notebooks, and notebooks with notebooks.
+Note that currently the resulting document will be an annotated PDF, with the usual limitations.
+Additionally, the template background of your notebooks will be replaced by a blank PDF page in the merged document.

+#### Example

+You wish to append your notebook `Homework Notes` to the end of the PDF `My Uni Assignment`.
+First, you rename the files to `1 My Uni Assignment` and `2 Homework Notes`, because you want the assignment to appear before your notes in the merged document.
+Then select both files (long press on the first file, short press on the second file) and select "Move" and move them to `/pdf-tools/merge/`.

+If everything worked correctly, your merged PDF should appear in `/pdf-tools/processed/`.

+### Edit PDFs

 To add/delete pages of a PDF, simply create a folder in `/pdf-tools/work/` with a name following the [actions format](#Actions-format) corresponding to what you want to change about the PDF.